francois-durand/my_toy_package/README.rst

 Set Up Travis CI
 ================

-Ensure that Travis CI is installed on your computer.
+Ensure that Travis Client is installed on your computer.

 * Under Windows:

   #.
 Install Ruby (https://rubyinstaller.org/ ).
   #.
 In PyCharm terminal, do: ``gem install -V travis --no-rdoc --no-ri``.
+It is does not work, restart your computer
+     and try again.

 * Under Debian, run as root::